 Day Trip to the Leshan Giant Buddha

-Our friend who works with Marco Polo Hotels, who recently traveled to Chengdu, told us about the Leshan Giant Buddha.
+Our friend who recently traveled to Chengdu told us about the Leshan Giant Buddha.
 He warned it was a full day trip from Chengdu, but well worth it.
 He was right.
-Once we arrived we realized we had seen this giant buddha on a travel TV show and it is one of the top Chengdu attractions, even though it is outside of the city.
+Once we arrived we realized we had seen this giant Buddha on a travel TV show and it is one of the top Chengdu attractions, even though it is outside of the city.
 It’s over 70 meters high, or 233 feet tall, and is carved out of the mountainside.

 We entered from the top of the mountain, walked all the way down to the feet of the Buddha, and, yes, walked all the way back up.
 All well worth it, even in the summer heat.
 We’ve never seen a Buddha like this before.
 Definitely, a top attraction in Chengdu, even if technically outside of Chengdu.
 The entrance to the Leshan Giant Buddha costs about $10.
 The hotel arranged for a car to drive the four of us out and back, offered an English speaking guide, and prepared a packaged lunch for us to eat in Leshan.